Table of Contents

 Torres ended this Olympics 28th of 38 entries.

 While SEA Games Champion Maria Londa of Indonesia was slightly better with a 6.29m leap placing 25th, but still far from her Gold winning leap at SEA Games of 6.70m.
 Consequently, Tianna Bartoletta (USA) was the eventual winner with a leap of 7.17m ahead of Brittney Reese, who leaped 7.15m.

-And then there where three Marestella Sunang Dramatic Last Minute Qualification for Rio 2016
+And then there were three Marestella Sunang Dramatic Last Minute Qualification for Rio 2016

 Jul 6, 2016